 The 1901 Census finds him living with his wife and youngest child in The Street, Groton where he was still occupied as a wheelwright.

 During the Great War (1914-18) he was visited by his grandson - then a small child - Herbert William (1) Hogger who in 1989 recollected the hams he had seen hanging up to cure in the fireplace of the cottage.
 Georgianna was then still living.
 In the 1920s another grandson John Ernest George (1) Hogger, also then a small child, was likewise taken to visit Benjamin (1), although by that time Georgianna had died.
 He related [SW] that the floors of the cottage were covered by coconut matting and that the rear garden contained various wooden wheels and a cart (called a "gambo").
 He described his grandfather as a strikingly merry person, short and black-haired with a bushy black beard, who was devoted to the church in Groton at which he served as a bell-ringer.
-The church still contains today a noticeboard mentioning Benjamin (1), recording that he and another person F. Dansie had in 1902 erected a flag-staff upon the church tower to commemorate the coronation of King Edward VII.
+The church still contains today a noticeboard mentioning Benjamin (1), recording that he and another person F. Dansie had erected a flag-staff upon the church tower to commemorate the Coronation on August 9th 1902 of King Edward VII.
 An image created from a recent photograph of the noticeboard - which stands at the foot of the tower - can be seen on this page.

 The only other known surviving artefact of Benjamin (1) is his pocket-watch, now in the possession of the site owner.
 Silver hall-marked and sapphire-jewelled, its interior is engraved with the inscription of its makers, Cook & Burchett of 72, Oxford Street, London.

 The 1911 Census finds Benjamin(1) and Georgianna living in Groton Street, Boxford where he was still occupied as a wheelwright.
 Their census form states that they had produced nine children of whom three had died.